ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 to fix slow connectivity issues between AWS Site-to-Site VPN connections placed between their VPCs and their remote network, associate the VPCs to an **Equal Cost Multipath Routing (ECMR)-enabled transit gateway** and attach additional VPN tunnels.

-**VPC Flow Logs** is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your entire VPC.
+**VPC Flow Logs** enables you to capture information about the IP traffic going to and from network interfaces ==in your VPC.==
 **transit VPC** is primarily used to connect multiple VPCs and remote networks in order to create a global network transit center and not for establishing a dedicated connection to your on-premises network.

 **AWS DataSync**
-	simplifies, automates, and ==accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.==
+	simplifies, automates, and ==accelerates copying large amounts of data to(also long term storage like AWS Glacier or AWS Glacier Deep Archive) and from AWS storage services over the internet or AWS Direct Connect.==
 	You deploy an AWS DataSync agent to your on-premises hypervisor or in Amazon EC2. ==To connect programmatically to an AWS service, you will need to use an **AWS Direct Connect service endpoint**.== does not work with Amazon EBS volumes. can copy data between Network File System (NFS) shares, Server Message Block (SMB) shares, self-managed object storage, AWS Snowcone, Amazon Simple Storage Service (Amazon S3) buckets, Amazon Elastic File System (Amazon EFS) file systems, and Amazon FSx for Windows File Server file systems.